CraftAcademyLabs/ca_course/guides/react_checkout_guide/09_back_to_the_frontend.md

   </>
 ```

-commit this and lets go back to the backend for finilazing the order.
+Commit this and let's go back to the backend to finalize the order.